aliok/knative-contrib-report/README.md

 ## How it works

+This project uses [cuttlecat](https://github.com/OpenTRFoundation/cuttlecat) to fetch data from GitHub.
+The good thing about cuttlecat is that it is designed to be run in a GitHub Actions workflow.
+When there's a rate limit error, or when the process is interrupted, cuttlecat can continue from where it left off.

 Workflow below is split into 2 GitHub Actions workflows.
 Each workflow is pushing its output to a separate branch.
 Later in the workflow, if the process is finished, a PR is created to merge the branch into the main branch.